About patent in Eurasia

 The validity term of a patent in Eurasia is 20 years from the filing date.
 For pharmaceutical patents and patents for agrochemicals it is possible to apply for extension of this term for additional 5 years.
 In case a patent is extended the Supplementary Protection Certificate (SPC) will be issued.

-Novelty grace period is 6 months from the date of an invention information disclosure before filing an application or from the priority date thereof if claimed.
+Novelty grace period is 6 months from the date of an invention information disclosure before filing an application or before the priority date thereof if claimed.

 After completion of the filing procedure a Eurasian patent application undergoes a formal examination lasting 2 months.
 A further substantive examination is conducted on condition that the results of the formal examination are positive.
 A substantive examination based on PCT has to be requested upon filing an application, while for conventional applications it has to be requested within 6 months from the date of an application publication.
 If an invention meets the requirements of patentability, the Notification of Allowance to grant the patent will be issued.
 The final decision to grant the patent is issued within 2-4 months after due payment of registration and publication fees.
 The fees shall be paid within 4 months from the date of the Notification issuance.

 Overall, the procedure of patent registration in Eurasia takes from 2 to 4 years.

 Foreign applicants must be represented before the Office by a registered Eurasian patent attorney.

 Necessary information for filing a patent application in Eurasia